Global Cambridge in Birmingham

 She plans to expand her model to focus on commercial electric shipping, hybrid electric, and other low-carbon transport systems.

-There are a limited reserved spaces for blue badge holders and two EV charing points for two electric cars.
-Please contact Aimee at GlobalCambridge@alumni.cam.ac.uk to reserve a space.
+There are a limited number of reserved spaces for blue badge holders and two EV charging points for two electric cars at the venue.
+Please contact Aimee via GlobalCambridge@alumni.cam.ac.uk to reserve a space.

-The nearest parking is at the National Indoor Arena adjacent which is pay and display.
+The nearest parking is at the adjacent Arena Birmingham (formerly the National Indoor Arena), which is pay-and-display.